- »Teaching & Learning

 Key Stage 4

-Students can study either Design and Technology (via five different routes) or Food (via 2 routes.)
+Students can study Design and Technology with five different routes or Food and Nutrition.

 The majority of students opt to take one of these courses as their three year option choice.